cloudflare/workers-docs/workers-docs/src/content/tooling/wrangler/commands.md

 ### config

-Authenticate Wrangler with a Cloudflare API Token.
-This is an interactive command that will prompt you for your API token:
+An interactive command that will authenticate Wrangler by prompting you for a Cloudflare API Token or Global API key.

 ```bash
 wrangler config [--api-key]